patelkar92/mtc-backend-dev/README.md

-# mtc-backend-dev
+ # This is a dev Python is for backend developers.
-Python code for MTC
+ The infra was last modified by: Karan Patel